 Establishing community branding and walkability standards to guide development and investment in the public realm and to support community-driven revitalization.

-Establishing a consistent and engaging community identity will help to propel development in the Fifth Ward.
-Building out a beautiful messaging method for the neighborhood also helps community members to take pride in their surroundings.
+Establishing a consistent and engaging community identity will help to propel development in the Fifth Ward, and help community members take pride in their surroundings.

 The Fifth Ward Pattern Book is one of a series of projects that Asakura Robinson has taken on for the Fifth Ward Community Redevelopment Corporation.
 Our relationship with them began during the Buffalo Bayou Livable Center Study, and has extended to include an expansion of the TIRZ and the Cultural District plan for the neighborhood.
 Working on so many projects together has allowed for the unique opportunity to help plan for the revitalization of a community from initial policy, to development strategies, to on-the-ground neighborhood preservation tactics, and to help them figure out how the implementation of all of these plans happens.